-ТҮРЕ INSURANCE COMPANY SUM INSURED DEDUCTIBLE Business Interruption NAGICO EC\$25,000,000 (a) Building & Contents NAGICO EC\$85,801,000 (a) Solar Power Plant NAGICO EC\$7,526,960 (b) Comprehensive General Liabilit у Employers liability ALESCO EC\$5,000,000 (C) Public, Products & Pollution ALESCO EC\$5,000,000 (C) Transmission & Distribution Self-insurance Note 31
+ТҮРЕ INSURANCE COMPANY SUM INSURED DEDUCTIBLE Business Interruption NAGICO EC\$25,000,000 (a) Building & Contents NAGICO EC\$85,801,000 (a) Comprehensive General Liabilit у Employers' liability ALESCO EC\$5,000,000 (b) Public, Products & Pollution ALESCO EC\$5,000,000 (b) Transmission & Distribution CCRIF US\$8,012,400 (c)

-(a)Deductible
+(a) Deductible

 - i.
 Earthquake, Windstorm, Named Windstorm, Wind-Driven Water and Resultant Flood 2% of the Sum Insured of any one affected location.
 Always subject to a minimum of EC\$1,350,000 each loss occurrence combined for all affected locations. - ii.
 All Other Losses Including Machinery Breakdown XCD50,000 - iii.
 Property in-transit XCD 25,000 each and every loss - iv.
-Residential Property XCD 10,000 each and every loss - (b)2% of the sum insured applied separately subject to \$1,500 minimum each/every occurrence. - (c) XCD 7,500 each and every claim but XCD 50,000 each and every claim in respect of claims brought against the Insured under the jurisdiction of USA or Canada.
+Residential Property XCD 10,000 each and every loss - (b) XCD 7,500 each and every claim but XCD 50,000 each and every claim in respect of claims brought against the Insured under the jurisdiction of USA or Canada. - (c) The Company is insured for a tropical cyclone event (as defined in the policy).
+Aggregate policy payments shall not exceed the coverage limit stated for such category of risk endorsed in the policy.

-The Company had made filing for damages and business interruption claims based on the above coverage of their insurance policies.
+The Company made a filing for damages and business interruption claims based on the above coverage of their insurance policies.
 The Company only recognized as insurance recovery income the amount of proceeds received as at audit report date.
 Details of these insurance proceeds to date are as follows: